Learn something new every day

 Concealer is meant to be applied sparingly directly over blemishes or flaws to hide them; it is essentially meant to cover up things that a foundation cannot.
 Depending on one’s skin type, both foundation and concealer can be used together or alone.
 Concealer is not supposed to be applied all over the face in the same way as foundation.

-The color of foundation and concealer also varies.
+The color of the makeup also varies.
 Foundation typically comes in a range of different flesh tone colors.
 While it can come in cooler or warmer tones for minor color correction, it is still meant to blend invisibly into the skin.
 While concealer also comes in a variety of skin colors, it also available in bases of red, pink, blue, and green.
 These specialized concealers help to cancel out opposite tones in the skin.
 If a foundation came in these colors, it would typically create a rather unnatural finished look; as concealer is only applied to tiny parts of the face, however it can still look natural.

 Another one of the primary differences between foundation and concealer is the pigmentation of the two products.
 The former is typically less pigmented than the latter.
 Even when the two products are the same shade, layers upon layers of foundation would be needed to achieve the same color payoff as one layer of concealer.